Adam-yni/Causal-survival-estimators/README.md

 2. **Predicting Survival Curves**:
    Knowing the treatment effect enables the prediction of survival curves for individuals under specific treatments.
 The figures illustrate how treatment can either increase or decrease individuals' survival times.

-## Example Usage

-Refer to the `./examples/example` directory for a complete example of how to use the `calculate_causal_effect` function.

 ## Visualizations